 Of note on this particular article:

 It is possible that the study above is somewhat inconclusive due to the mean age of the men in the study.
 The vegan group was 10 years younger.
-They also had a lower alcohol consumption.
+They also had a lower alcohol consumption, though little to no study has been done on alcohol consumption and testosterone levels.
 The main purpose for this article is to get people thinking differently about protein and Fit Vegans, and also create a little awareness about Erectile Dysfunction and it’s warning signs.
-So yes, it was a little click bait.

 You can read more about Erectile Dysfunction and Diet here: https://www.arespectfullife.com/2018/04/25/erectile-dysfunction-cardiovascular-disease-and-diet/